 These principles have particular application in the context of the employment relationship.
 Your employer may only process data about you which is necessary for the management of the employment.
 This will be information obtained for payroll purposes, during appraisals and reviews, in connection with illness absences and so on.
 The processing of some data, known as sensitive personal data, requires your explicit consent as an employee.

 Proper management of data requires that only accurate and up-to-date data about you is retained, that this is kept confidential and that effective security is in place to ensure that it is not accidentally transferred or lost.

-You have the right to see the information held about you and to complain to a Court if this is inaccurate or otherwise not in compliance with the Data Protection Act 1998.
+You have the right to see the information held about you and to complain to a Court if this is inaccurate or otherwise not in compliance with the Data Protection Act 2018 and the UK GDPR.
 This information could be used to challenge performance assessments or issues regarding pay and promotion.

 Our solicitors can advise you in all areas of data protection compliance.

 Monitoring and surveillance at work can cover a number of activities including:

 - CCTV recordings

 - opening emails